There have been a number of attempts over the years to solve the enduring plasterboard fixing problem – some more successful than others.

 We recommend that you use the supporting wall behind the plasterboard.
 It's the most obvious, cheapest and strongest solution.
-There are specific products designed just for this purpose such as Dry-Line Pro.
-You don't need expensive work-around solutions or under-cutting tools.
+There are frame products designed just for this purpose.

 The Grapplefix design has been subjected to a Finite Element Analysis (FEA) study to ascertain loading capabilities (including thread stripping) in different planes (representing wall and ceiling applications) analysing the relative performance data of shortlisted structural "metal replacement" polymers.

-Grapplefix passed certified FEA testing at a loading of 150 KG (this was set as the initial boundary condition) for all applications, including the ceiling application.
-The 150 KG loading parameter fell well within the calculated “allowed” tensile modulus, which takes into account factors such as moisture, test uncertainty and material processing e.g. fibre orientation.
-These factors, when taken as a whole effectively halve the “break point” tensile modulus.
-In other words the “allowed” modulus is approximately half the value of the “break point” modulus.
+Grapplefix passed certified FEA testing at a loading of 150 Kg (this was set as the initial boundary condition) for all applications, including the ceiling application.
+The 150 Kg loading parameter fell within the calculated "safe" tensile modulus, which also takes into account factors such as moisture, test uncertainty and material processing e.g. fibre orientation.
+These factors, when taken as a whole effectively halve the "break point" tensile modulus.
+In other words the "safe" modulus is approximately half the value of the "break point" modulus.
 The fixing also passed for creep with minor permanent displacements and with permanent displacements after 11 years (100,000 hours) of continuous application of the static load well below 1mm.

-It should be noted that load ratings for plasterboard fixings can be highly misleading and therefore potentially dangerous as there are many site specific variables that determine actual performance in situ.
-For example, the type of bracket being used (on the front of the plasterboard) will greatly determine overall performance as will the thickness of the plasterboard.
+It should be noted that load ratings for plasterboard fixings can be highly misleading as there are many site specific variables that determine actual performance in situ.
+For example, the type of bracket being used (on the front of the plasterboard) will determine overall performance as will the thickness of the plasterboard.

-Grapplefix Limited is supported by Oxford University Innovation Limited, wholly owned by Oxford University.
+Grapplefix Limited is supported by Oxford University Innovation Limited, which is wholly owned by Oxford University.

 The University's innovation strategy states "We aim to be a world-leader in research-led innovation and enterprise creation through collaboration with external organisations"